gleannyc/documentation/docs/docs/visualizing-data/Breakout.md

 - **From the Attribute Tile:** The easiest way to break out by an attribute is to select the Breakout button from any attribute tile in the [Attributes tray](Attributes-Tray.md).
 - **From the Top Control Bar:** You can quickly view or remove a breakout from the top control bar just above your chart.
-- **From the Control Panel:** As with other data configurations, you can always view and remove a breakout by clicking the `Controls` tab on the right-hand panel.
+- **From the Control Panel:** As with other data configurations, you can always view and remove a breakout from the `Control Panel`.

 ## Adding breakout items